 These may well be the best earbuds for frequent callers.
 The four-microphone array picks up your voice with ease while working to counteract background noise.
 It’s possible to use a lone earbud and retain most of your interface control, though you’ll need to call on your digital assistant of choice to adjust volume in this mode.

 You don’t pay the Klipsch premium for voice calls, though, and we’re happy to report that the T5 more than meets the brand’s lofty sonic standards.
 It handily beats the AirPods and matches enough of the Powerbeats Pro’s wits, like IPX4 water resistance, to justify your $200 bill.
-Plus, an equalizer will arrive whenever the Klipsch Connect app launches, which could be any day now.
+Plus, a customizable equalizer via the Klipsch Connect app allows you to tweak for your perfect sound.

 Some people actually prefer the vertical pipe design of the AirPods, and for them, the RHA TrueConnect earbuds represent a clear upgrade.
 With several options for silicone tips in the box, they offer more comfort options, and the sound signature features punchy bass that’s tuned just right to avoid dominating your tracks.

 Battery life doesn’t quite match some of the other options on this list, but the five stand-alone hours alongside 20 extra in the elegant matte black charging case will get you through long days.
 Stunningly, you can restore 50% of its power in just 15 minutes of charging.

 The RHA TrueConnect, then, packs all the essentials, and even adds tricks the item it emulates can’t claim, like water resistance.
 With a 4.5 star rating out of five, these are some of the best true wireless buds we’ve tested.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.